Urgent Care Clinic FAQ

-Yes, but Brentview Medical is not contracted with any HMO’s so HMO patients pay with cash, check, or credit card.
+Brentview Medical is not contracted with any HMO’s.
+HMO patients can pay with cash, check, or credit card.

 What if I do not have medical insurance?

-Brentview Medical Urgent Care Clinic accepts cash, personal checks, and all major credit cards.
+Brentview Medical Urgent Care accepts cash and all major credit cards.

 Does Brentview Medical Urgent Care treat children?